Page Groups - General

 Managing Page Groups

 The page groups list shows all your configured groups with their status, base page, URL pattern, and data sources.
-You can edit, duplicate, enable/disable, or delete groups from this screen.
+You can open a group to edit its settings or delete it from this screen.

 Multiple Page Groups